THE SYRIAN SERIES

 The Syrian series reflection post

-It’s a little sad leaving the place but I can certainly say I have had one big learning experience in more ways that one.
-First the country is full of good people, I chatting with many even only for a short time.
-It also has history like I have never heard before.
-But lastly the war was much worse and more complicated than could be explained.
+It’s a little sad leaving the place but I can certainly say I have had a huge learning learning experience.
+Firstly, the country is full of good people, I chatted with many even only for a short time and most would give you the clothes off their back.
+It’s also got history like I have never heard before, some of which left me speechless.
+And lastly, there is so much more to the war than could ever be explained.
 There is an incredible amount of unfinished business and people still remain divided.